SristyP22/SkillCraft/README.md

 General Instructions:
 Make sure to have Python installed on your system.

+## Temperature Converter

+## Description
+This Python program allows users to convert temperatures between Celsius, Fahrenheit, and Kelvin.
+It supports bidirectional conversions between all three scales.

+## Features
+- Convert Celsius to Fahrenheit and Kelvin.
+- Convert Fahrenheit to Celsius and Kelvin.
+- Convert Kelvin to Celsius and Fahrenheit.

+## How To Use
+- Clone the repository.
+- Follow the on-screen instructions to select the  conversion type and input the temperature value.
+## Technology Used
+- Python: This project uses Python as the programming language to implement the temperature conversion logic.
+- Basic I/O: The program uses standard input/output to interact with the user, allowing them to input the temperature and select the conversion type.

 1. Temperature Converter
 Description-
 This Python program allows users to convert temperatures between Celsius, Fahrenheit, and Kelvin.
 It supports bidirectional conversions between all three scales.